wreedb/confidant/README.md

 substituted for each name in `items`.

-If you are unsure about your configuration, you may issue the `-d, --dry-run` flags to both `link` and `link-from` on the command line to see what actions would be taken before applying them.
+If you are unsure about your configuration, you may issue the `-d, --dry-run` flags to `link` on the command line to see what actions *would* be taken before applying them.